Riiid-Team/AI-Learning/README.md

 -	Neural Net

 ### Final Model
-Random Forest was the final model selected.
-It performed the best with an AUC score of .692.
-Emphasis was placed on reducing False Positives.
-A False Positive means our model predicted that a user answered a question correctly, when their answer was actually incorrect.
+Our Random Forest was the best performing model, with an AUC score of .692.
+AUC is a measure of True Positives and Falso Positives.
+A True Positive means that our model predicted that a student answered a question correctly, and their response was correct.
+A False Positive means our model predicts a student responded to a question correctly when their answer was incorrect.
+An AUC score can range between 0 and 1, where the higher the number, the more accurate a classification model is.

-> A Random Forest algorithm creates a large number of individual decision trees (models) and combines them to produce a predictive model.
+> A Random Forest algorithm creates many individual decision trees (models) and combines them to produce a predictive model.

 <p align="center">
 <img src="./images/random_forest_visual.png"